Joe Chialo: Ex-metal Singer Becomes Berlin's Culture Senator | LatestLY

 Chialo also hopes that culture can better work with business to attract more global creative entrepreneurs to Berlin.

-As an active promoter of African culture and music for decades, this is in contrast to his predecessor Klaus Lederer who, while embracing diversity including queer culture, is perceived as less cosmopolitan.
+As an active promoter of African culture and music for decades, Chialo stands in stark contrast to predecessor Klaus Lederer, who, while embracing diversity including queer culture, was perceived as less cosmopolitan.

-Chialo, who in his autobiography describes himself as a proud "Afropolitan," also encourages culture to confront Germany's colonial past.
+Chialo, who in his autobiography describes himself as a proud "Afropolitan," also encourages cultural producers to confront Germany's colonial past.

-He would like to promote alternative narratives of German life, including the success stories of migrants.
+He would like to promote alternative narratives of German life, for instance, including the success stories of migrants.

 A chance to reshape culture in the capital

-But the anointed culture senator doesn't want to become a symbol of wokeness and a focus for debates around racism, he has said.
+The anointed culture senator says he doesn't want to become a symbol of wokeness or the focus of debates around racism.

-He might want to stay in line with the center-right politics of the CDU.
-But as a politician who symbolizes diversity, he doesn't fit the party stereotype.
+Still, even though he may want to stay in line with the CDU's brand of center-right politics, he nevertheless symbolizes diversity and doesn't fit the party stereotype.

-In the 1990s, Chialo was a member of the Green Party.
-But the treatment of Greens leader and former vice-chancellor of Germany, Joschka Fischer, who was Chialo's inspiration, drove him from the party.

-It was chancellor Angelia Merkel's willingness to welcome refugees fleeing war in Syria in 2015 that convinced Chialo to join the CDU a year later.

-Whether Chialo will shape culture in Berlin differently than his predecessors remains to be seen.

-Even though the new coalition agreement devotes only six of 136 pages to culture, it is an office holding a gigantic budget (€928 million, or $1 billion, in 2023), adding hope that Joe Chialo can refocus the power and potential of Berlin's cultural life.
+Though the new coalition agreement devotes only six of 136 pages to culture, it is an office in charge of a massive €928 million ($1 billion, in 2023) budget.
+Many in the capital are hoping Joe Chialo can deploy it to refocus the power and potential of Berlin's cultural life.

+Whether he will shape culture in Berlin differently than his predecessors remains to be seen.

 Edited by: Elizabeth Grenier